-Guest Post: A Five-Part Plan For Fixing America’s Health Care Systemby Guest Poster
+Guest Post: A Five-Part Plan For Fixing America’s Health Care System

 Today’s post was written by regular commenter Dr. Gregory Tetrault (aka “Dr. T”).
 Dr. Tetrault is a clinical pathologist who has directed four different medical laboratories since 1989.
 He was an Associate Professor of Pathology and Laboratory Medicine at the University of Tennessee Medical Center until 2009.
 His plan below is, IMHO, a realistic way to introduce crucial market-based reforms into our medical system while still maintaining a social safety net.
 Enjoy!

 Health care costs have increased far faster than the general rate of inflation for decades.
+Although there are treatments such as behavior treatment for alzheimers and physiotherapy available, the costs of treatments has kept rising.
 The most important cause was the transition from out-of-pocket payments for routine medical care (common in the early 1960s) to employer-based or government-based insurance or health maintenance organization (HMO) coverage.
 This produced price insensitivity among consumers, who believed that their insurance premiums paid for all the medical care as they wanted, and allowed medical costs to rise rapidly.
 We cannot rein-in health care costs without making drastic changes to our health care payment systems.
 My five-part proposal, if implemented, could reduce health care costs.

 - Dissociate health insurance from employment.

 Employers don’t provide home insurance or vehicle insurance.
 They should not provide health insurance, either.
 A disadvantage of the current situation is that workers with chronic health problems become tied to their employer—if they switch employers their new health care plan typically will not cover their existing medical problems.
+For example, if your health problems mean you need to go to a place like Advanced Urology your new employer might not give you a plan that covers their procedures.
 Another disadvantage of the current situation is that most employers offer only a few health insurance options.
 Workers who opt out rarely get fully reimbursed for what the employer would contribute, cannot deduct health insurance premiums from their income taxes, and usually pay more for health insurance because they aren’t in a group plan.

 - Require all adults to either purchase catastrophic health insurance for themselves and their dependents or provide proof that they can afford a moderately expensive hospital stay.